-Anxiety may be a mental health issue, but it has a very real effect on your body chemistry.
+Anxiety may be a mental health issue, but it has a powerful effect on your body chemistry.
 The stress from IBS changes your hormone production, alters your immune system, and in some cases, upsets your digestive tract.

-So it comes as little surprise that anxiety has been linked to contributing to the development of irritable bowel syndrome (IBS), also known as spastic colon - a chronic condition that bloating, gastrointestinal discomforts, erratic bowel movements, chronic abdominal pain, diarrhea and constipation.
+So it comes as little surprise that anxiety has been linked to contributing to the development of irritable bowel syndrome (IBS), also known as "spastic colon" - a chronic condition that causes bloating, gastrointestinal discomforts, erratic bowel movements, chronic abdominal pain, diarrhea, and constipation.

 IBS is diagnosed when these symptoms are present without a medical cause, and while scientists believe that there are likely other factors that go into IBS, most agree that anxiety and stress contribute to its development.

 Self-diagnosis is always a bad idea.
 If you believe that you're suffering from IBS, check with your doctor.
 There are several harmless and harmful diseases that cause many of the same symptoms of irritable bowel syndrome, and only a doctor can rule out these conditions.